-Short-term, multi-year, academic, volume (multi-computer), site, deployment, OEM and source-code licenses are also available
+Also available: short-term, multi-year, academic, volume (multi-computer), site-wide, deployment, OEM and source-code licenses (detailed list)

-You could directly connect to IB’s API connector for free, but this would require hundreds of development work-hours in order to get corresponding functionality.
+You can directly connect to IB’s API connector for free, but this would require hundreds of development work-hours in order to get corresponding functionality.

 No other solution provides such a rich set of features and excellent value as IB-Matlab – not even close.

 "Server creation failed.
 Invalid ProgID 'TWS.TwsCtrl.1' ", this is a direct result of using the Trading Toolbox’s ActiveX connector to IB/TWS, which only works on some combinations of Matlab and IB/TWS releases.
 Give IB-Matlab a free trial and see that it works out-of-the-box, without any fuss or error, on ALL combinations of Matlab and IB/TWS.

 So, do we like it?
 Well, IB-MATLAB is robust, very easy to learn how to use and does exactly what it claims to do – namely provide a simple and efficient order interface between MATLAB and Interactive Brokers’ API.
 It also costs peanuts…

 So yes, we like it – a lot.

 …At that point I turned to Yair Altman’s IB-Matlab product.
 Happily, this uses IB’s Java api, which is a great deal more robust than the ActiveX platform.
 It’s been some time since I last used IB-Matlab and was pleased to see that Yair has been very busy over the intervening period, building the capabilities of the system and providing very comprehensive documentation for it.
 With Yair’s help, it took me no time at all to get up and running and within a day or two the system was executing orders flawlessly in IB’s TWS. …